Matthew Devotional Commentary

 Matthew 25:31

-Today, the Son of Man is seated on His Father's throne in heavenly splendour, but the day is coming when the Lord Jesus Christ will return in the clouds astride a white horse, accompanied by thousands upon thousands of His holy angels together with His faithful Church-age saints - all dressed in fine linen, clean and white.
+Today, the Son of Man is seated on His Father's throne in heavenly splendour, but the day is coming when the Lord Jesus Christ will return in the clouds astride a white horse, accompanied by thousands upon thousands of His saints, all dressed in fine linen, clean and white.

-The day is coming when the Son of Man will return in heavenly glory to judge the Gentiles, to fulfil His read more...
+The day is coming when the Son of Man will return in heavenly glory to judge the Gentiles, to fulfil His promises to Abraham, to set-up Israel at the head of read more...

 Matthew 26:4